dmlc/gluon-nlp/docs/examples/word_embedding/word_embedding.md

 Given an input word, we can find the nearest $k$ words from the vocabulary (400,000 words excluding the unknown token) by similarity.
-The similarity between any pair of words can be represented by the cosine similarity of their vectors.
+The similarity between any given pair of words can be represented by the cosine similarity of their vectors.

+We first must normalize each row, followed by taking the dot product of the entire vocabulary embedding matrix and the single word embedding (`dot_prod`).
+We can then find the indices for which the dot product is greatest (`topk`), which happens to be the indices of the most similar words.

 ```{.python .input}
 def norm_vecs_by_row(x):